munificent/dep-external-libraries/Proposal.md

             platform inject an implementation.)
 2. For every class T ("type") in C where there is a class P ("patch") in E with the same name:
+    1. If P declares any superclass, mixins, or superinterfaces, fail with a compile error.
-    1. For every `external` member in T:
+    2. For every `external` member in T:
         1. If a member with that name exists in P:
             2. If the type of P's member is not exactly the same as T's, fail with a compile error.